 - Human Resources and Payroll

-So, rather than troubleshooting to figure out how to do it, rely on the knowledge of experts who have been operating successfully with remote teams for years.
+So, rather than troubleshooting to figure out how to do it, rely on the knowledge of experts who have been operating successful remote teams for years.
 We hope you find this guide comprehensive, but we know there are more questions to be asked when it comes to remote work.
 If you find yourself asking a question we haven’t covered here, please get in touch with us: We’ll be happy to share our knowledge and help any way we can.

 1. What are some of the advantages of remote work?